Idliketobealoli/Idliketobealoli/README.md

 - Interested in **machine learning**, **testing** and **AI**.
 - Favourite videogame franchises: *[Kingdom Hearts](https://en.wikipedia.org/wiki/Kingdom_Hearts)* and *[Ratchet & Clank](https://en.wikipedia.org/wiki/Ratchet_%26_Clank)*.
 - I currently prefer backend over frontend.
-- I wish I will someday be able to create a companion AI.
 - Defeat is not a bad thing, <br/>if you learn from it.
 - People usually call me either <br/>*Dani* or *Loli*.
 - Professional coffee drinker <br/>(the sweeter, the better).